BALANCED LITERACY SYMPOSIUM - COME JOIN US FOR TWO FULL DAYS OF LEARNING DESIGNED WITH REAL CLASSROOMS, ENGAGEMENT, AND JOY IN MIND!

 Featured Speakers include: Matt de la Peña, Maria Nichols, Drs.
 Yvonne & David Freeman, Dr. Mary Howard

 Developing literate learners means developing literacy and language.
 It means classrooms filled with students who read, think, talk, and write together as they immerse in a process of making and conveying meaning.

-This two-day symposium offers educators from around the country an opportunity to think together as they construct, refine, and extend their own professional understandings of literacy and language learning.
+This two-day balanced literacy symposium offers educators from around the country an opportunity to think together as they construct, refine, and extend their own professional understandings of literacy and language learning.

 Developing classrooms alive with literacy and language invites all voices and perspectives to the conversation as we value and nurture the literate learners we want in our society.